MarufxAlchemist/Regime-switching-Monte-Carlo-Simulation/README.md

 ## 🧮 Mathematical Framework

-The engine relies on a sequence of quantitative models to simulate cascading tail-risk.
+The engine relies on a sequence of quantitative models to simulate cascading tail-risk

 ### 1. Market Dynamics & Regime Detection
 **Log Returns Tracking:**